Towards Faithful Model Explanation in NLP: A Survey: Introduction

-The survey is structured as follows: \begin{itemize} \item Section~\ref{section:intro} introduces the general notion of explainability in NLP and Faithfulness as a central principle of model explanations. \item Section~\ref{section:attempts} synthesizes existing model explanation methods in pursuit of Faithfulness, by grouping them into five categories: similarity methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models. \item Section~\ref{section:summary_discussion} discusses their common virtues and challenges and identifies future work directions towards improving Faithfulness. \item Section~\ref{section:conclusion} concludes the survey. \end{itemize}
+\minisection{Survey Organization.} The survey is structured as follows: \begin{itemize} \item Section~\ref{section:explanability} introduces the general notion of explainability in NLP, including its definition, importance, characterizing properties, and principles. \item Section~\ref{section:faithfulness} zooms in on faithfulness as a fundamental principle of model explanations, discussing its definition, importance, relationship with other principles, and possible means of evaluation. \item Section~\ref{section:attempts} synthesizes existing model explanation methods in pursuit of faithfulness, by grouping them into five categories: similarity-based methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models. \item Section~\ref{section:summary_discussion} discusses their common virtues and current challenges, and identifies future work directions towards improving faithfulness in explainable NLP. \item Section~\ref{section:conclusion} concludes the survey. \end{itemize}

+Figure~\ref{figure:outline} shows a structured overview of the survey.
+To make it easier to navigate through each section, we provide a more detailed \textbf{outline} with method names and relevant pointers in the Supplementary Materials.

-\subsection{Explainability in NLP}
+\section{Explainability in NLP}

 We start by introducing the notion of explainability in NLP, discussing its definition and importance.
-To prepare for our analysis of model explanation methods in subsequent sections, we will also present a set of properties to categorize different methods, as well as several common design principles.
+To prepare for our analysis of model explanation methods in subsequent sections, we will also present a set of properties that can serve to categorize different methods, as well as several common design principles.

-\subsubsection{What Is Explainability}
+\subsection{What Is Explainability}

-\leavevmode According to the Cambridge Dictionary, an \textit{explanation} is: \begin{quote} The details or reasons that someone gives to make something clear or easy to understand \cite{walter_cambridge_2008}. \end{quote} In the context of Machine Learning, \textit{explainability} (also referred to as \textit{interpretability}\footnote{Despite their subtle distinctions in some previous literature, we use the terms interchangeably.}) is the extent to which the internal mechanics of a model can be presented in understandable terms to a human \cite{lipton_mythos_2017, murdoch_definitions_2019, barredo_arrieta_explainable_2020}.
+In the context of Machine Learning, \textit{explainability} (also referred to as \textit{interpretability}\footnote{Despite their subtle distinctions in some previous literature, we use the terms interchangeably in this survey.}) stands for